Starlink: Internet availability and regulatory approval

+In April 2025, Starlink licence was approved by National Communication Authority in Somalia.
 In August 2024, Starlink received the licenses to operate in Yemen.
 Starlink services will soon be implemented through the corporation's sales points distributed across most governorates.
 These points will provide a full range of services, including device sales, activation, subscription fee payments, and direct technical support.
 In April 2025, Houthi rebels in Yemen demanded that residents surrender their Starlink devices.

 In September 2024, United Airlines announced it would install Starlink services on the airline's entire fleet, including mainland and regional aircraft, as part of a plan to offer free high-speed Wi-Fi to all passengers.
 In March 2025, the FAA issued final approval for United to begin equipping its aircraft with Starlink antennas.

-On 22 October 2024, Qatar Airways launched the first Starlink-equipped Boeing 777 flight, flying from Doha to London.
+On October 22, 2024, Qatar Airways launched the first Starlink-equipped Boeing 777 flight, flying from Doha to London.
 As of November 2024, Morocco is set to give regulatory approval to Starlink by 2025.

-On 11 and 12 March 2025, Indian telecom companies Airtel and Jio have partnered with Starlink to bring satellite internet to India, aiming to improve connectivity in remote areas.
+On March 11 and 12, 2025, Indian telecom companies Airtel and Jio have partnered with Starlink to bring satellite Internet to India, aiming to improve connectivity in remote areas.
 However, the service's rollout is dependent on securing necessary government approvals.
 These partnerships promise to expand broadband access, especially in underserved regions.

 Although Starlink was officially unavailable in South Africa, it was found in June 2025 that Starlink has been operating unlawfully in South Africa since 2022.
 It was reported that South Africans have been able to use Starlink's roaming service for nearly two and a half years as a workaround to the lack of official local support.
 In June 2025 Starlink began notifiying its users of its Roam Unlimited and Global Roaming plans in South Africa that their service had been suspended.
 Earlier in March 2025, Musk claimed that "Starlink can't get a license to operate in South Africa simply because I'm not black".
 Musk's claim, which likely references the provisions of the South African Electronic Communications Act, 2005, which require telecom licensees to allocate at least 30% equity ownership to historically disadvantaged groups, has been disputed by officials within the South African government.

+In February 2026, Starlink received the licences from the Vietnamese Ministry of Science and Technology to operate fixed and mobile satellite networks in Vietnam, through its local unit headquartered in Hanoi.
+It is expected that Starlink will deploy four ground gateway stations and provide satellite Internet access to up to 600,000 user terminals.